cjlangan/School-Notes/ENVR 1000 A01/Unit 8 - Ecotoxicology.md

 ![](../Images/Pasted%20image%2020240405120630.png)

-- choose does where ED50 - Effective Dose
+- choose dose where ED50 - Effective Dose
 - notice low slope of no response at start until Threshold Level
 	- Can use up to Threshold Level to not affect certain organism
 		- Ex: Kill pest but not fish.